Lucas1774/webApp/README.md

 I didn't bother implementing custom error message rendering, so if something can't be done it just won't be done.
 The solution is generated serverside, so no cheating allowed!

+I've now added a small Rubik's cube (and other types of puzzles alike) timer to use on the train on my way to work because I was annoyed at ads, repeated scrambles and other issues with the Android app store apps.
+As the Secret Santa app, it is completely serverless (for now) and very convenient to use as a very raw timer + scramble generator app.

 This message is a react component that parses the readme of this branch of the repository into HTML.

 Refer to [this page](https://github.com/Lucas1774/Web-app) for more information.